apache/pulsar-manager/docs/developer-guide.md

 1. Add a RESTful API interface.

-The RESTful interface is defined below the folder api.
+The RESTful interface is defined in the `api` folder.

 ![tenants-api](img/tenants-api.png)